osamaalmughanni/Kumiko/Kumiko/docs.md

 ## 01 Login and verify your email

-Close all active Revit applications and make sure no Revit process is running.
-Run Kumiko and sign up.
+Download the latest version of Kumiko, close all active Revit applications, and ensure that no Revit processes are running.
+Run Kumiko and start the verification process.

 ## Connect with your repository